fannyfraiture/Exercice-Cadavre-Exquis-FannyFraiture/README.md

 This little duck help the girl to review her code and solved problem. they begin to come bestfriend

 ![best friend](https://i.giphy.com/media/3orieM2yXrt2kK4B4Q/giphy.webp)

+The duck gives good advices although he can only say one word